Covering the cost of having a baby

 How do I budget for a new arrival?

 Once you have a clearer idea of the major costs, the next step is to start budgeting – if you haven’t already.
 Our budgeting for a baby guide will help you get started, so you can enjoy all the special memories instead of worrying about money.
-Remember, budgeting isn’t about not spending – it’s about not spending as much, so you’ve got more money to focus on what matters.

-Top tip: Lower your prices with Clubcard
+Top tip: lower your prices with Clubcard

 Become a Tesco Clubcard member, if you aren’t already, to receive exclusive discounts on essential baby items.
 From nappies to soothers and baby food, Clubcard offers are always changing to help you get the best deals and save on the items you need the most for your little one.